 The County of Orange is currently working on strategic plans to renovate, build and potentially redesign the existing juvenile detention facilities including a relocation of at least one juvenile camp.
 To this end, the County has contracted with an architectural design firm for research, development, and a design plan.
-The Probation Department, justice stakeholders and community partners will continue to work together to design and build facilities that create a more therapeutic, trauma- informed, developmentally appropriate setting for all youth including those committed to the SYTF.
+The Probation Department is moving forward with plans to build a new facility called the Youth Transitional Center (YTC) on the grounds of the current Juvenile Hall.
+This new facility will be used as a replacement for the existing YGC facility once completed.
+The plans for YTC include up to 60 beds in living units, 8 apartments for youth preparing to reenter the community, an additional 24 -bed housing unit for youth serving long-term commitments on JH grounds and 20 additional apartment beds within an Independent Living Program outside the perimeter of YLA/JH.
+The Probation Department, justice stakeholders and community partners will continue to work together to design and build facilities that create a more therapeutic, trauma-informed, developmentally appropriate setting for all youth including those committed to the SYTF.
 Specialized housing and considerations based on a youth's gender identity, age, behavioral health needs, offense, and severity of the offense are also being considered.
-The shared vision goal of all new or renovated space for target population youth and those committed to the SYTF is a more homelike setting, appropriate and livable for longer term commitments when necessary.
+The shared vision/goal of all new or renovated space for target population youth and those committed to the SYTF is a more homelike setting, appropriate and livable for longer term commitments when necessary.
 Included in these plans are step-down units or facilities that will meet the needs of the SYTF population.